 In a medium saucepan over medium-high heat, bring chicken broth to a slow, steady simmer.

 In a large heavy 4-quart pan over medium heat, heat butter; add shallot or onion and saute for 1 to 2 minutes or until soft (be careful not to brown the onions).

 Risotto does not need constant attention during its 18 minute cooking time.
 You' will just need to check on the pan every few minutes, give the rice a stir to keep it from sticking, and add more stock.

 After approximately 18 minutes, when the rice is tender but still firm, add the reserved broth.
 The rice is done when it is tender, but firm to the bite.
 Turn off the heat and immediately add corn kernels, Parmigiano-Reggiano cheese, and remaining 1 tablespoon butter, stirring vigorously to combine with the rice.
 Add salt and pepper to taste.
 Remove from heat.

 To test the risotto for proper consistency, spoon a little into a bowl and shake it lightly from side to side.
 The risotto should spread out very gently of its own accord.
 If the rice just stands still, it is too dry, so add a little more stock.
-If a puddle of liquid forms around the rice, you've added too much stock.
+If a puddle of liquid forms around the rice, you have added too much stock.
 Spoon some liquid off, or just let the risotto sit for a few more seconds off the heat to absorb the excess stock.

 Fold in the prepared Tomato-Basil Mixture.
 Transfer risotto to warmed serving plates garnished with the remaining basil leaves, and serve immediately

 Makes 4 servings as a main dish and 8 servings as a side dish.

 1 cup chopped plum or cherry tomatoes

 2 teaspoons extra-virgin olive oil

 3 tablespoons torn fresh basil leaves, divided

 Coarse salt and freshly ground black pepper

 In a bowl, combine the tomatoes, olive oil, and 2 tablespoons of the basil.
 Season with salt and pepper; set aside.